 While enrolled in two schools, tuition will depend on how many classes the student is taking at both colleges.
-No matter what the cost is, K-State will send their tuition charges to MCC, and we will come up with one cost that you will only have to work with MCC to pay.

 Since students in the Dual Degree program are enrolled in both MCC and K-State, they may be eligible for scholarships from both MCC and K-State.
 You can see all of our MCC scholarships on our Scholarships page.
 K-State scholarships can be found on the K-State website.